Top 10 Cooking Herbs List: Uses, Storage & Buying Guide for Every Kitchen

 Parsley Fresh, grassy, slightly peppery Soups, stews, meatballs, garnish Store in water or wrap in damp paper towel; lasts 1–2 weeks

-Cilantro Limey, bright, slightly citrusy Salsa, guacamole, Thai curries, ceviche Store in water or in a sealed container with a paper towel; lasts 3–4 days
+Cilantro Limey, bright, slightly citrusy Salsa, guacamole, Thai curries, ceviche Store in water or sealed container with paper towel; lasts 3–4 days

-Mint Cool, sweet, slightly spicy Mojitos, lamb dishes, yogurt dips, desserts Store in water or in a jar with some water; lasts 1–2 weeks
+Mint Cool, sweet, slightly spicy Mojitos, lamb dishes, yogurt dips, desserts Store in water or jar with water; lasts 1–2 weeks

 The Ultimate Buying Guide for Herbs